ernieayala/no-tooltips/README.md

 # No Tooltips
 **Compatibility:** FoundryVTT 10.286

 Hides tooltips.
-Press 'alt' and hover to see a tooltip.
+Press 'CTRL' to hover and see a tooltip.